 There were already many print publications outlining the subject and its development, but it was clear that an online resource would reach a larger audience, facilitate searching, and be better suited to dealing with new research, innovation, and new information that would need to be changed, added to, and updated each year.

-In 2006 the site became an independent not-for-profit resource, and since that time has grown enormously through contributions from dozens of artists, scientists, educators and many others, all of whom gave their information and articles freely to forward the debate on 'nontoxic', innovative, and more health-conscious practice.
+In 2006 the site became an independent research resource, and since that time has grown enormously through contributions from dozens of artists, scientists, educators and many others, who gave their information and articles freely to forward the debate on 'nontoxic', innovative, and more health-conscious practice.